“Can They Suffer?”: Jeremy Bentham on our Obligations to Animals

 Consequentialism and Utilitarianism

 Author: Shane Gronholz Category: Ethics Word Count: 1000 1.
 Consequences Matter Think about something you did today.
-Chances are, you did it because you wanted to make something happen, to accomplish some goal, to achieve some end, to bring about certain consequences.
-It could have been an important end: maybe you gave someone CPR to save … Continue reading Consequentialism and Utilitarianism
+Chances are, you did it because you wanted to make something happen or to bring about some consequence.
+It could have been an important end: maybe you gave someone CPR to save their life.
+Or it could have … Continue reading Consequentialism and Utilitarianism